andypike/injectr/readme.md

 Warning
 -------

 This is just an experiment.
-Injectr has not been tested and is not considered production ready.
+Injectr has not been properly tested and is not considered production ready.

 How to install
 --------------